Eschatologue/CM_wiki/docs/class/monk/hand.md

-# Monk: Warrior of the Hand
+# Warrior of the Hand

 *Master Unarmed Combat Techniques*